codio-content/OCR_J276_1.8-End-of-unit-test/.guides/content/End-of-unit-test-a36e.md

 # Solution
 - It is free to use: **O**

-- Support will be provided to keep customers happy so that they will keep using the software: **P**
+- Support will be provided to keep customers happy so that they will keep using the software: **P**

-- Source code cannot be modified by users: **P**
+- Source code cannot be modified by users: **P**

 - It may need specialist knowledge to install and develop the software: **O**

 - It must be paid for: **P**

-- Users can change and upgrade the software to meet their needs: **O**
+- Users can change and upgrade the software to meet their needs: **O**

 - The support and updates may be expensive: **P**